Training Outcomes Within Your Budget!

 4) Test: The testing stage in DevOps is dedicated to rooting out any potential errors and failures within the product.
 It often includes the use of an external environment which constitutes a series of manual and automated tests.
 These tests are used to both check for any bugs within the product, as well as check for customer satisfaction.

-Standard testing methods include white box testing, done by the part of the development team, and black box testing, done by an external party.
+Standard testing methods include white box testing, done by the part of the development team, and black box testing, done by an external party, for each stage a specific Devops Skills is required.
 The testing stage varies from organisation to organisation based on the product.
 Specific organisations and groups may include User Interface (UI) and User Experience (UX) testing in this phase, while others may not.

 Learn how to safeguard your organisation from cyber threats with our Certified SecOps Professional (CSOP) Course.
 Join now!